BBCNI/Interminimal/README.md

 // in that order
 ```

-You can find out how a particular langugae stack expands using the [Language Stack Calculator](https://bbcni.github.io/Interminimal/demo/calculator).
+You can find out how a particular language stack expands using the [Language Stack Calculator](https://bbcni.github.io/Interminimal/demo/calculator).

 ## Language Agnostic Fat Strings